 Before the On-Board Imager, which is also known as Image Guided Radiation Therapy (IGRT), physicians would have to treat a larger area of the body near the cancerous tumor to compensate for any tumor movement, as the radiation treatment would not be as effective if the entire tumor was not targeted.
 However, treating this larger area may have exposed healthy tissue to the radiation.
 Now, the On-Board Imager allows physicians to target the cancerous tumor more precisely during treatment, thereby ensuring healthy tissues are not exposed to radiation.

 The On-Board Imager works with PAMF's existing Intensity-Modulated Radiation Therapy (IMRT) linear accelerator, which is also manufactured by Varian, to obtain the contrasting images.
 The Palo Alto Clinic's Department of Radiation Oncology serves as a demonstration and evaluation site for Varian's technology, ensuring patients have access to the latest and most sophisticated radiation treatment available.

-"The On-Board Imager is a significant advancement in radiotherapy treatments that increases the accuracy of a patient's position during treatment," said Gordon Ray, M.D., head of the Department of Radiation Oncology, adding the technology will also further enhance the effectiveness of fiducial markers, or "gold seeds," during radiotherapy for prostate cancer.
+"The On-Board Imager is a significant advancement in radiotherapy treatments that increases the accuracy of a patient's position during treatment," said Gordon Ray, M.D., adding the technology will also further enhance the effectiveness of fiducial markers, or "gold seeds," during radiotherapy for prostate cancer.
 Gold seeds are non-radioactive markers that are placed in the prostate during radiation therapy to target the cancer more accurately and effectively while reducing side effects.